practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 I downloaded file _MiniZincIDE-2.9.4-bundle-linux-x86_64.tgz_ from here: https://www.minizinc.org/downloads/, unzipped this file and expanded _PATH_ to: _export PATH="$PATH:~/scripts/MiniZinc/MiniZincIDE-2.9.4-bundle-linux-x86_64/bin"_

-I only quickly implemented a skeleton of the basic Prolog program in MiniZinc, so its functionality isn't exactly the same, as this would require much more time from me.
+I only quickly implemented a skeleton of the basic Prolog program in MiniZinc, so its functionality isn't exactly the same, as this would require much more of my time.

-However, my concept is also correctly computing the total number of solutions, which also could be displayed individually (but not screened for first and last solutions so easily).
+However, my concept is also correctly computing the total number of solutions, where the later could also be displayed individually (but not screened for first and last solutions only so easily).

-Here's the [whole program](TBD), with this source code, which makes it a "low-code" solution:
+Here's the [whole program](./MapColoring_Germany.mzn), with this source code, which makes it an easy to modify "low-code" solution:

 ```
 int: nc = 4;